 Book Club 2014-15: We hosted several Book Club events this year.
 Our program started in September with Wonder by R. Palacio.
 Students just sign up and then stop by the library to check out their copy.
 We will meet in the library to share our thoughts about our books.

-DEAR: Drop Everything and Read!
+Drop Everything and Read!
 This daily program provides students with time during the school day to read their "free choice" books.
 Students are also given this opportunity during library time when they are also encouraged to share what they are reading.
 Language Arts teachers will discuss books with their students, assess progress and instruct as the need arises.
-Each month, 3 participating students will win a surprise gift from the library.
+Log in with your network password and check out our ebooks on Overdrive.

-Guerilla Games: This is a competition that tests your knowledge of quotes from the current Lone Star titles.
-MJH hosted the fourth annual competition in February.
-MJH won, so they now have possession of both the trophy and Gorilla (Brutus)!
-Congrats to their fantastic team!
-If you are interested in joining the fun, keep reading those Lone Star titles.
-We will form teams in Fall of 2014 and start practicing in January 2015.
+This is a competition that tests your knowledge of quotes from the current Lone Star titles.
+Fairview hosted the fifth annual competition in February.
+HJH won, so they now have possession of both the trophy and Gorilla (Brutus)!
+Congrats to their fantastic team.
+If you are interested in joining the fun next year, read the 2015 Lone Star

 It is the mission of the library media center to provide resources and programs to meet the needs of students and staff and to support mastery of knowledge, concepts and skills as outlined by AISD.